 Add the contents to a shaker with ice, shake to chill, then strain into a chilled cocktail glass.

-With the half-sheet cocktail menu organized by spirit, the Rural Juror falls into the Gin category alongside a Gimlet that uses house made lime cordial and the Negroni.
-The first time I saw this cocktail I couldn’t explain the color.
-The menu said nothing about Peychaud’s bitters, but when I asked about the deep pink hue, I got the humorous explanation, “We add enough Peychaud’s bitters to make it look like a Cosmopolitan.”
-I have seen this served a pale pink to almost red.
+With the half-sheet cocktail menu organized by spirit, the Rural Juror falls into the Gin category alongside a Gimlet that uses house made lime cordial and a Negroni.
+It is basically a lemon riff on the Pendennis Club.
+The first time we saw this cocktail we couldn’t explain the color.
+The menu said nothing about Peychaud’s bitters, but when we asked about the deep pink hue, we got the humorous explanation, “We add enough Peychaud’s bitters to make it look like a Cosmopolitan.”
+It can be served a pale pink to almost red.
 If you watch the Heartland bartender make this drink you will see lemons squeezed directly into the shaker glass and bitters added by hue.
-There’s some wiggle room with the exact proportions, but I like it using the measurements above.
+There’s some wiggle room with the exact proportions, but we like it using the measurements above.

 Heartland uses North Shore #6 gin out of Chicago.
 It’s a smooth gin with floral (lavender) aromatics and citrus.
 The lavender definitely plays a role in this cocktail, but so would the botanicals of almost all dry gins.
 North Shore is a small artisan distillery and bottles are worth the effort to track down, but you can still make a fantastic version of this drink with any flavorful gin.
 The apricot is fairly easy to locate.
 Rothman & Winter Orchard Apricot Liqueur is produced by combining Austrian apricot juice with eau-de-vie from the same fruit yielding a flavorful liqueur that isn’t cloyingly sweet (could work wonders in a Kir Royale).
 It’s often referred to as apricot brandy, but that’s not really what it is.
 Of course, fresh lemon juice is a given.